 The amount of deposit you need depends on two key factors:

 The price of the home you want to buy

 What you can afford to pay in monthly mortgage repayments

 The amount you need to borrow in relation to the value of the property is known as the Loan to Value (LTV) ratio.
 The higher this is, the more risk the lender is taking on by offering you a mortgage.
 A lower LTV of say 50% to 60% of the property value will therefore give you access to the best mortgage deals.

 If your income is on the low side, a larger deposit will also improve your chances of being approved because qualifying for lower mortgage rates will help to reduce the size of your monthly repayments too.
 Similarly, if you have a less than perfect credit score, you could boost your chances with a bigger deposit, as you will be reducing some of the risk being taken by the mortgage lender.

 If you’re unable to produce a 20% deposit, you may also find you need to consider more creative options such as a family offset mortgage.
 These allow family members to use their savings to reduce the amount of mortgage you are charged interest on.

-The government-backed Help to Buy: Equity Loan scheme aims to help those with low deposits get on the housing ladder.
+The government-backed Help to Buy: Equity Loan scheme aims to help first time buyers with low deposits get on the housing ladder.
 If, for example, you only have a 5% deposit, you can borrow 20% (or 40% in London) of the cost of your home from the government, then take out a mortgage for the remainder.

-Only available on new-build homes, the current version of the scheme offers the loans at 0% interest for the first five years and will end on 1 April 2021.
-A new scheme will then be available until 31 March 2023.
+Only available on new-build homes, the scheme offers the loans at 0% interest for the first five years and will end on 31 March 2023.